LearnersGuild/learnathon/challenge/README.md

 Complete each of the challenge objectives in order.

-### 1: Complete the Logic
+### 1: Complete the Logic in checkGuess()

 Review the existing code in `index.html`, `main.css`, and `script.js`.

-The incomplete logic in `script.js` needs to be finished in order for the basic version of this game to work.
+The incomplete logic in the `checkGuess()` function needs to be finished in order for the basic version of this game to work.

+**GOOD NEWS!** This step has already been completed for you.
+The developer who solved it even recorded [this video for you to watch](TODO: need link) so you can get up-to-speed.

+As you watch the video, note things like:

+- How they go about learning about the existing code
+- What steps they go through to solve the problem
+- How they debug their code

 ### 2: Make a "Random" Feature